Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 Based on experiments pattern, the `createAnalysisProject` checks whether it has the already parsed raw data files.
 If not then it parses the raw data file and generates the cell specific data from the raw data.
 Otherwise , it loads the already parsed cell data.

-The function returns project which is stored as JSON file with following attributes.
+The function saves a simple text file formatted as JSON[^1] with following attributes.

 ```json
 {